 Roles of health professionals

-An audiologist is a licensed hearing health care professional who specializes in the diagnosis and treatment of hearing loss and balance disorders in adults and children.
+An audiologist is a licensed hearing healthcare professional who specialises in the diagnosis and treatment of hearing loss and balance disorders in adults and children.

 Clinical psychologists offer a range of services for children and young people.
-Clinical psychologists work with children when there are concerns about their development, their behaviour, their mental health and their relationships.
+They work with children when there are concerns about their development, behaviour, mental health and relationships.

 Clinical psychologists can do different things to help such as:

-- Formulation: a psychological way of understanding the child’s needs and how things have become difficult for them and/or their family.
-This tells clinical psychologists what help is needed to improve things for the child.
+- Formulation - a psychological way of understanding the child’s needs and how it has become difficult for them or their family.
+This tells clinical psychologists what help is needed to improve the needs of the child.

-- Interventions: this might be talking therapies, such as cognitive behaviour therapy (CBT), attachment-based therapies, mental health interventions (such as for trauma, anxiety etc.), behaviour interventions, working with parents and working with others around the child’s needs.
+- Interventions - this might be talking therapies, cognitive behaviour therapy (CBT), attachment-based therapies, mental health interventions (such as trauma and anxiety), behaviour interventions, working with parents and working with others around the child’s needs.

-Sometimes clinical psychologists work directly with the child but sometimes it is better to work with other people to help them to enable the child.
-This might include nurses, psychiatrist, teachers, social workers, assistant psychologists, to support them in supporting children and young people.
+- Often clinical psychologists work directly with the child but sometimes it is better to work with other people to help them to enable the child.
+This could include nurses, psychiatrists, teachers, social workers and assistant psychologists.

 Children’s community nurses provide care in a variety of settings in the community, including in the home and in educational settings.

-The children’s community nurses provide support to families and children through training, advice and direct care for children with a range of nursing needs.
+The children’s community nurse provides support to families and children through training, advice and direct care for children with a range of nursing needs.

-Children’s community learning disability nurses work with children, families and staff within settings eg schools to help manage behaviour, communication and mental health difficulties, using a variety of skills and techniques.
+Community learning disability nurses work with children, families and staff within settings, for example schools, to help manage behaviour, communication and mental health difficulties using a variety of skills and techniques.